courtneygoodridge/Parity_DvN_SNARC/README.md

 ## Code and analysis

 The `Parity_Analysis_Script.Rmd` analysis script can be found in the analysis folder.
 In order to run this analysis script, clone the `Parity_DvN_SNARC` repository into your working directory (you can find this by running the here::here() function in the R command line).
 For more information on using the `here::here()`, see the [documentation](https://here.r-lib.org/).
 Once the repository is in your working directory, run each chunk of code.
-The data used can be found in the data folder as is called `Final Data parity.xlsx`.

-The experiment is running online and the data collection is still in progress.
+The data has been removed for now as this experiment is still ongoing.
+However, a draft write up of the results can be found in the Manuscript folder, alongside some plots in the Plots folder.